dejvis06/java-multithreading/README.md

 Can be considered more versatile and flexible than locks, offering additional synchronization patterns beyond mutual exclusion (where only one thread or process at a time is granted exclusive access to a particular resource or critical section of code).

+## SingleThreadExecutor (SingleThreadExecutorTests)

+The test method showcases the usage of `SingleThreadExecutor` for the sequential execution of tasks.

+1. **Create Executor:**
+    - Create a `SingleThreadExecutor` to manage the execution of tasks in a single background thread.

+2. **Enqueue Tasks:**
+    - Enqueue tasks for execution, with each task printing a message indicating its order and the executing thread.
+    - Tasks are submitted in a loop, simulating a sequence of asynchronous operations.

+3. **Sequential Execution:**
+    - `SingleThreadExecutor` ensures that tasks are processed sequentially, adhering to a first-in, first-out (FIFO) order.
+    - The single background thread is reused for executing all tasks, ensuring sequential execution.

+4. **Simulate Processing Time:**
+    - Tasks simulate processing time with a sleep, providing a realistic workload for the example.

+5. **Join Threads:**
+    - Join threads to wait for their completion, allowing the main thread to synchronize with the task execution.

+6. **Shutdown Executor:**
+    - Shut down the executor to release resources after all tasks are completed.